Astrames/kissmanga-downloader/README.md

 `Page Zero` represents if you want to create a title page, which has the name of the chapter written on it.
 This is useful when you are reading a `Series PDF` and you wish to know which chapter you are currently reading.

+`Overwrite PDF` represents if you want to overwrite the already created PDF(which you may have created earlier), with new PDF created with different settings.

 ## Usage